matteomeli/st3-csharp-autocomplete-plugin/README.md

 1. Copy folder CSharpCodeComplete under SublimeText3Plugin folder into your ST3 Packages folder.
 2. Open the file CSharpCodeComplete.py and change the line `executable = r"/Users/matteom/Library/Application Support/Sublime Text 3/Packages/CSharpCodeComplete/Service/CSharpCodeCompleteClient.exe"` to your local path.
 Sorry. ;)
-3. Add into your ST3 keymap file the shortcut `{ "keys": ["ctrl+shift+space"], "command": "c_sharp_code_complete"}`
+3. Add into your ST3 keymap file a key shortcut to invoke the plugin.
+An example is `{ "keys": ["ctrl+shift+space"], "command": "c_sharp_code_complete"}`.

-Uasage
+Usage
 ==================

-Open a .cs file and use the shortcut.
+Open a .cs file and use the key shortcut of your choice.
 Currently it works only for member access syntax (i.e. after a dot token).